lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 OpenStudio application for identification of models, model documentation, model connecting points, inputs/outputs, and parameters and related meta-data.

-Presumably, an OpenStudio application will consume some or all of the above information, use it to provide an interface to the user, and ultimately write out a Modelica file which connects the various library components, configures various components, and assigns values to parameters.
+An OpenStudio application will consume some or all of the above information, use it to provide an interface to the user, and ultimately write out a Modelica file which connects the various library components, configures various components, and assigns values to parameters.

-To create models, information from other libraries, most notably, the Modelica Standard Library (MSL) itself, may need to be made available.
+To create models, information from other libraries, most notably, the Modelica Standard Library (MSL), may need to be made available.
 Typical applications and examples from the MBL use component models from both the MSL and MBL.
 There is also interest in being able to support additional third party libraries.
-Therefore, it will be important that this tool is not limited to just parsing/processing the MBL.

 Requirements
 """"""""""""